IntensiveCoLearning/trustless-agents/Felipe-Tabares.md

 ## Self-introduction

 I am a software engineering student and member of UltravioletaDAO LLC.
 We promote education about Web 3, focusing on decentralized governance.
 We like to explore new technologies, so we carry out vibe-coding projects using the latest technologies.
+We would love to learn much more about the world of agents because we know that it will be our inevitable future as developers.

 ## Notes

 <!-- Content_START -->

 <!-- Content_END -->